 - Proposed addition to the NCSA Petascale Computing Facility to expand the Bluewaters computing facility and related support and meeting space. - 2 Relocate Feedmill and Swine Research Center to ACES Legacy Corridor on Race Street, south of Curtis Road. - Improve and extend Hazelwood Drive to connect to intersection at South 4th Street in the Research Park, Lincoln Avenue in Arboretum, and to Orchard Downs. - 4 Relocate Ashton Woods housing units as part of the redevelopment of Orchard Downs property.
-Reserve existing Ashton Woods site for future university research, mixed-use and community outreach. - Illinois Fire Service Institute (IFSI) three potential sites in the South Farms area were evaluated as part of a feasibility study to relocate the IFSI burn site.
-Discussions are continuing at the time of this report.
-As part of the project planning for the IFSI burn site, a formal site selection must be conducted with the stakeholders including IFSI, Chancellor and Provost Offices, Capital Planning, University Office of Capital Programs, Real Estate, and ACES prior to project approval.
-Open communication and interactions with potentially affected communities in discussion of the final site selection are strongly recommended.
+Reserve existing Ashton Woods site for future university research, mixed-use and community outreach. - 5 Reserve for future university academic and research.

+- 6 Prairie Research Institute and university collections facility.
+Proposed site for consolidated Collections Facility. - Illinois Fire Service Institute (IFSI) three potential sites in the South Farms area were evaluated as part of a feasibility study to relocate the IFSI burn site.
-Reserve for future university academic and research.

-- Prairie Research Institute and university collections facility.
-Proposed site for consolidated Collections Facility. - Master Plan